wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/64-submission-no-421-barnes-to-cabinet.md

 ---
+doc_date: '1966-08-29'
+doc_num: 64
+doc_order: 64
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[NAA: AS84 I, 419]'
-title: "64 Submission No. 421, Barnes To Cabinet"
+title: Submission No. 421, Barnes To Cabinet
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9572
 vol_id: 26
-doc_date: 1966-08-29
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 64 Submission No. 421, Barnes To Cabinet

 Canberra, 29 August 1966

 Confidential

-**Submission No. 419 (Minister for the Army) Rates of pay and conditions of service—Pacific Island Members of the A.R.A.1**
+ **Submission No. 419 (Minister for the Army) Rates of pay and conditions of service—Pacific Island Members of the A.R.A.[1](#f1)**

 Attached is a note commenting on the recommendations in Submission No. 419 from the standpoint of their effect on conditions of service of local members of the Royal Papua and New Guinea Constabulary and the Territory Public Service.

-[_matter omitted_]
+[ _matter omitted_ ]

 A. _The operation of non-reduction allowances_